SpectraFoundation/.github/README.md

 Key Features:

 Robust and Powerful: Built using Python and C++, Spectra Solver tackles large-scale eigenvalue problems with ease.
-Whether you’re a student, researcher, or developer, it’s your go-to tool.<b>
+Whether you’re a student, researcher, or developer, it’s your go-to tool.<br>

 All-in-One: From matrix computations to general math functions, Spectra Solver has you covered.
 No more switching between apps!<b>